-interest on costs and disbursements contributed by Funding Group Members (as calculated in accordance with the Revised Settlement Scheme, subject to Court approval) estimated to be approximately $780,000 assuming, based on Levitt Robinson’s current estimate, that Funding Group Members will be reimbursed their costs contributions on or about 31 January 2014.
+interest on costs and disbursements contributed by Funding Group Members (as calculated in accordance with the Second Revised Settlement Scheme, subject to Court approval) estimated to be approximately $780,000 assuming, based on Levitt Robinson’s current estimate, that Funding Group Members will be reimbursed their costs contributions on or about 31 January 2014.

-A copy of the Revised Settlement Scheme can be found on the Levitt Robinson Web site at www.levittrobinson.com, and accessed using the PIN [INSERT].
-If your copy of this Second Settlement Notice does not contain a PIN to allow access to the Deeds or the Revised Settlement Scheme then you may obtain a PIN by telephoning the offices of Levitt Robinson on (02) 9286-3133 who will provide you with the necessary PIN.
+A copy of the Second Revised Settlement Scheme can be found on the Levitt Robinson Web site at www.levittrobinson.com, and accessed using the PIN [INSERT].
+If your copy of this Amended Second Settlement Notice does not contain a PIN to allow access to the Deeds or the Second Revised Settlement Scheme then you may obtain a PIN by telephoning the offices of Levitt Robinson on (02) 9286-3133 who will provide you with the necessary PIN.
 It may be necessary for you to provide some information to show you are a Group Member in order to obtain a PIN.
 If you do not have access to the internet, a copy of this document may be provided to you by telephoning the offices of Levitt Robinson on the following number (02) 9286-3133.

 It is presently expected that approximately $75,000,000 will be available for distribution to all Group Members net of the amounts referred to in paragraph 2.8(a) to (h) and calculated as follows: